LeSasse/master_project/README.md

 of the person to be identified in the target data using procrustes rotation.
 Therefore this takes a while longer to compute.
-When using a pearson kernel and diffusion map embedding for gradient construction, it identifies ca. 0.25% accurately.
-Not sure why accuracy drops here.
+When using a pearson kernel and diffusion map embedding for gradient construction, it identifies with exactly the same accuracy as "alignment_method_one.py".
-Potential Reasons:
-1. problem with alignment
-2. mistake in the code
-3. identification method not suitable/not workin